Avon History Museum (Formerly the 1823 Schoolhouse Number 3)

 I commend the strong partnership that the Town of Avon and the Avon Historical Society will bring this museum to life.
 The items and the knowledge it preserves will honor all those who came before - including, quite incredibly, the Paleoindians here 12,500 years ago,” stated Nora Howard, Avon’s Town Historian.

-When it is completed, the Town of Avon and The Avon Historical Society, as shared stewards of the property, will host a soft opening in Fall 2024 and grand opening in summer 2025.
+When it is completed, the Town of Avon and The Avon Historical Society, as shared stewards of the property, will host a grand opening in summer 2025.
 It then will be open to the public year-round.

 Circa 1790 women’s silk dress